top of page

 BEST helps to nurture the entrepreneurial spirit of people, communities, and organizations.
 Participants meet guest speakers, identify viable business ideas, determine their feasibility, and take steps to start or grow their own businesses.
 Learn to conduct market research, write business plans, and explore financing options on your journey to self-employment success!

-Aboriginal BEST is for Aboriginal, Métis, and Inuit, status or not, who are interested in becoming self-employed or starting their own business.
+Aboriginal BEST is for First Nations, Métis, and Inuit, status or not, who are interested in becoming self-employed or starting their own business.
 BEST benefits people in all stages of business development who want to turn their dreams into reality.
 Some people are looking for a part-time business opportunity, others have a solid idea to research, and some are eager to write a plan that will help them launch or grow their venture.

-Over 3000 people in 130 communities across Canada have taken part in Aboriginal BEST in the past 15 years.
+Over 4,000 people in 130 communities across Canada have taken part in Aboriginal BEST in the past 25 years.

 “The Aboriginal BEST material that Mr. Lacroix developed is a great resource and is easy to teach to students. … When I met Mr. Lacroix I was working as the Economic Development Coordinator for my organization.
 I also maintain contracts with the Universities to teach business and economic development courses.
 The teaching material that Mr. Lacroix developed is very exceptional for our First Nations students.
 I have struggled to find good textbooks and I often refer to sections of the Aboriginal BEST Participant’s Manual.
 He maintains a First Nations perspective to business.
 This is hard to find.”